umbraco/UmbracoDocs/Reference/Security/Two-factor-authentication/index.md

 ![Verify disable](images/verify-disable.png)

-While the 2fa is enabled, the user will be presented this screen after entering username and password.
+While the 2FA is enabled, the user will be presented with this screen after entering the username and password.
 ![Verify disable](images/login-2fa.png)